pycom/pycom-documentation/chapter/pybytes/connect/intro.md

 <p><img src ="../../../img/pybytes/firmware-updater/7.png" width="550"></p>

 {% hint style='danger' %}
 In case you want to extend Pybytes library you have an option to flash Pybytes library manually.
-[Click here for more information!](add-device-flashlib.md)
 {% endhint %}

 # Next step: Set up your device's dashboard!